DanielFlockhart/Molecular-Generation/README.md

 ## Current Work
 - Write More Documentation and Explanations of VAE/GANs and the training Process
-- Get VAE and GAN working
+- Get VAE and GAN operational

-4. Postprocessing

-5. Deployment
-   - Get program generating new Images

-6. Evaluation
-   - Evaluate if it is valid molecule
-   - Docking?

-7. General Programming
 - Make Flow Chart of program pipeline
-   - Test Program on another computer
 - Decide whether inputs to networks should be binary (black or white) or have a continuous representations.
 - Add possible Rotation and Transformation optimisations
+- Add code efficiency optimisations
 - Program possible otherways of representing molecules - E.g As a graph/matrix
+- Add validity checks in for produced molecules
+- Deploy program for easy use and access

 ## Future Project Ideas
-1. Use machine learning to convert produced Image to Smile
+- Convert Generated Images to back to SMILEs representation.
+Using Machine Learning?
-2. Docking/Simulation - Binding Affinity?
+- Docking/Simulation - Binding Affinity?